Braun TributeCollection Review

 Shredding

-Quality did drop when we shredded carrots, with the shreds being on the flimsier side and a single small piece left un-shredded.
+The shredded carrots were on the flimsier side, with a single small piece left un-shredded.

 Slicing

 It did a little better with zucchini, but not by much.
 The slices were very thin and uneven, with a prominent taper.
-The edges were also rough, similar to the BLACK+DECKER.
+The edges were also rough.

 Cleaning

-Rounding out the end of our tests, this metric was assessing how easy it was to clean each food processor.
-The Braun scored above average, meriting a 6 out of 10.
+Rounding out the end of our tests, this metric assessed how easy it was to clean each food processor.
 Every part is dishwasher safe, except the small chopper bowl.
 The blade is decently easy to clean but has plenty of small nooks and crannies to trap food.
-The bowl also has some small plastic details that are prone to trapping food pieces and require some extra attention to ensure they are actually clean.
+The bowl also has small plastic details that are prone to trapping food pieces and require extra attention to ensure they are clean.
 The lid was easiest to clean, with all parts easily accessible.